UCL/MPHY0026/doc/summerschool/registration_demo.rst

     python -m sksurgeryfred https://github.com/UCL/scikit-surgeryfred/raw/master/data/brain512.png

-If you've cloned the repository you should be able to run.
+If you've cloned the scikit-surgeryfred repository you should be able to run.

 ::